twystd/unboxd/README.md

 # unboxd

-Somewhat eclectic Go CLI for managing files and templates in Box:
+A somewhat eclectic Go CLI for managing files and templates in [Box](box.com):

 - list-folders